superlativeinstruments/manuals.playsuperlative.com/SB01/vcf.md

 The `ENV` slider controls the amount of control that the envelope generator has on the filter cutoff position.

-The `MOD` slider controls the amount of control that the LFO has on the filter cutoff position.
+The `MOD` slider controls the amount of control that the `LFO` has on the filter cutoff position.

 The `KYBD` slider will control the amount of keyboard CV that is applied to the filter cutoff based on the note that is played.
 This can be useful for creating a sound that is darker in the lower notes, but gets brighter as higher notes are played.

 #### Self-Oscillation

-With the resonance control set to maximum, the filter will feedback into self-oscillation.
-This type of oscillation results in a pure sine wave output with no harmonics.
+With the resonance control set to maximum, the resonant peak of filter will feed back into itself to the point of self-oscillation.
+This type of oscillation results in a pure sine wave with no harmonics.

-To enable self-oscillation, set `FREQ` to about half, and set `RES` and `KYBD` to the maximum.
+To explore the filter in self-oscillation, set `FREQ` to about half, and set `RES` and `KYBD` to the maximum.
 The filter output will track the note played to within 1%.
-Use the `FREQ` slider to adjust note tuning.
+Use the `FREQ` slider to adjust note tuning or turn down the other tone sources in the `SOURCE MIXER` to taste.

 </article>